openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 Subscribes to inter-process data changes.
 For the multiple processes holding the same preference file, if the value of the subscribed key changes in any process, the callback in this API will be invoked after [flush()](#flush) is executed.

-This API can be used with [removePreferencesFromCache](#datapreferencesremovepreferencesfromcache) to update the **Preferences** instance in the callback when detecting that a process updates a file.
-For details, see example 2.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core

 **Parameters**